Autorité des Marchés Financiers (France): Overview

 It falls under the European regulatory umbrella of the Markets in Financial Instruments Directive (MiFID).

 Substantial shareholdings

 Shareholders are required to notify their holdings to the AMF when their stake exceeds or falls below certain thresholds.
-According to the act of 26 July 2005 the lowest disclosure threshold is 5% (article l.
+According to the act of 26 July 2005, the lowest disclosure threshold is 5% (article l.
 233-7 of the commercial code).
 Pursuant, the same article allows that companies can set additional notification thresholds in their articles of association.
 In July 2012, after Jacques Delmas-Marsalet took on the interim presidency of the AMF, the competent parliamentary committees gave the green light to the appointment of Gérard Rameix as head of the AMF, replacing Jean-Pierre Jouyet.
 He was appointed Chairman of the AMF by a decree dated August 1.

+Leadership

+The successive chairs (Président) of the AMF have been: